trialsnet-project/trialsnet-project.github.io/_pages/open-call.md

 Further details about TrialsNet sites and related infrastructures, use cases and the project’s overall framework including KPIs/KVIs overview are reported in the documentation provided in the Support material section.
 {: .text-justify}

-For any further question, applicants can contact the project at opencall@trialsnet.eu.
+For any further question, applicants can contact the project at [opencall@trialsnet.eu](mailto:opencall@trialsnet.eu) .
 {: .text-justify}
 # Grants